 Gorgeous to look at and elegant in their look and design, the bullet train is arguably the most prolific, efficient, and decorate train system in the world!
 Inside this bullet-shaped speed demon, you’ll reach speeds of up to an almighty 200mph as you tear through the gorgeous Japanese landscape from city to city!

 With their own platforms and separate lines, they are the easiest of the trains to locate.
 You will be assigned a seat on the bullet train, and you’ll go through two checkpoints before boarding.
-Bullet trains, naturally, are the fastest way to get around Japan and stop the least amount of times.
+Bullet trains, naturally, are the fastest way to get around Japan and stop the least number of times.
 If you’re moving from city to city, this is your best option.

 Tokkyū – Limited Express